Your trusted partner in cosmetic care abroad

 Is Arm Lift Surgery Safe in Thailand?

-How to Reduce Risks in Thailand
+How to Reduce Your Risk

 Choose a JCI-accredited hospital and a surgeon with specific brachioplasty experience.
-Stop smoking at least four weeks before surgery — nicotine compromises wound healing along the long inner-arm incision more than almost any other factor.
+Stop smoking at least four weeks before surgery, nicotine compromises wound healing along the long inner-arm incision more than almost any other factor.
 Follow compression garment instructions precisely, and attend all follow-up appointments before flying home.

 When Is Revision Surgery Needed?